Why every C++ developer should know about the pimpl idiom pattern

 }

-If you have an C++ 11 compiler (or use boost or Qt) you can use a unique/shared pointer around you pimpl idiom class => so you don’t need to delete your object yourself which makes that code much cleaner and safer.
+If you have a C++11 compiler (or use Boost or Qt), you can use a unique/shared pointer around your Pimpl idiom class => so you don’t need to delete your object yourself, which makes the code much cleaner and safer.

 MyClass.h in C++ 11 style